indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_rust_projects.rst

 PyOxidizer Rust Projects
 ========================

 PyOxidizer uses Rust projects to build binaries embedding Python.
+This documentation describes how they work.
+If you are only interested in embedding Python in a Rust application without using PyOxidizer as part of the regular development workflow, see :ref:`pyoxidizer_rust_generic_embedding` for instructions.

 If you just have a standalone configuration file (such as when running ``pyoxidizer init-config-file``), a temporary Rust project will be